Black rhinoceros behind Rok in grassy landscape of Nakuru National Park, Kenya

 Wildlife safari – the highlight of any visit to Kenya

-Upon evaluating various alternatives, reviewing my financial status and making calculations, I decided to visit Masai Mara National Park and Nakuru National Park, which would offer me an opportunity to observe most of the animals at reasonable price.
+Safari is one of the top things to do for any visitor in Kenya.
+Upon evaluating various alternatives, reviewing my financial status and making calculations, I decided to visit Masai Mara and Nakuru National Parks.

-Most of other groups were transported around the park in coaster type buses, which was a kind of touristy and not really fitting into wildlife environment perception.
+Most of other groups rode around the park in coaster type buses, which was a kind of touristy and not really fitting into wildlife environment perception.
 Our group was proudly moving in a bright green, experienced Landcruiser with open roof and comfortable seats.
 Our driver Jeffrey was calm, skillful and knowledgeable about the nature around us.

 The left rear window vibrated too much, while the right one was gone a long time ago.
-In order to observe what was going on behind the vehicle, the driver had to look back through open windows, which almost caused a crush into a tree once.
+In order to observe what was going on behind the vehicle, Jeffrey had to look back through open windows, which almost caused a crush into a tree once.
+As we approached the end of our expedition, the radio antenna of was lost in the savannah.

 We slept in a simple campground, where tents were equipped with real beds that were extremely comfortable; the food was decent.
 Some animals walked around the camp.